PaceGG/Python-Global-vars-lib/README.md

 ### `set(name, value=None)`

-Set a global variable in the `glovar.json` file for the current user path.
+Set a global variable in the `glovar.json` file for the current var_file.

 **Args:**